Requirements for the Major in Mathematics

 In order to graduate with a major in mathematics a student must, in addition to the regular course requirements:

-• Pass the sophomore comprehensive examination/essay at the completion of Calculus I, II, III, and Linear Algebra (also referred to as the New Majors Math Essay)
+- Pass the sophomore comprehensive exercise at the completion of Calculus I, II, III, and Linear Algebra (also referred to as the New Majors Math Exercise)

-• Pass the senior comprehensive examination/survey (more details will be provided during Winter term)
+- Pass the senior comprehensive exercise (more details will be provided during Winter term)

 Senior Seminar Requirement